 Understand that I am not discounting that the Lord must lay on your heart the decision to stop and help, especially in these troubled and dangerous times.
 But do be open to it.
 So few times anymore do we venture outside our home or neighborhood.
 Those times we do should not merely be restful, but ministerial.
 Pray that God would give you opportunities to serve him - and yes, to see His glory in watching over you! - as you go.

-Intersecting Faith & Life: This summer especially, be on the lookout for fellow travelers who are stranded.
-Rising gas costs could cause some motorists to run out of fuel.
+Intersecting Faith & Life: Be on the lookout for fellow travelers who are stranded.
+Gas costs may cause some motorists to run out of fuel.
 Consider taking along a spare gas container and can of fix-a-flat to assist stranded folks who might be in need of genuine help (and the gospel message).